 Today’s science investigation is a fun one!
-We’re going to waterproof a boot.
-Not a real one as hopefully your boots are already quite waterproof, but a paper one!
-The idea is you print off the sheet, colour it in, cover with different materials and then spray with water to find out which materials are the most waterproof!
+We’re going to waterproof a boot – not a real one, as hopefully your boots are already quite waterproof, but a paper one!
+The idea is to print off the sheet, colour it in, cover it with different materials and then spray it with water to find out which materials are the most waterproof!

 Which materials are the most waterproof?